Our Egyptian Odyssey Tour departs May 20, 2027.

 Start your morning with a horse-drawn carriage ride to the Temple of Horus at Edfu, one of Egypt’s best-preserved temples, dedicated to the falcon god of protection.

-Return to your cruise and sail to Kom Ombo, where you'll visit the Temple of Sobek, the crocodile-headed god.
-You'll even see ancient, mummified crocodiles in the museum!
+Return to your cruise and sail to Kom Ombo, where you’ll visit the Temple of Sobek, dedicated to the crocodile-headed god.
+You’ll even see ancient mummified crocodiles in the on-site museum.

 Dinner and overnight on board as you sail to Aswan.